LitSignal/site-policy/Policies/github-community-guidelines.md

 We are committed to maintaining a community where users are free to express themselves and challenge one another's ideas, both technical and otherwise.
 Such discussions, however, are unlikely to foster fruitful dialog when ideas are silenced because community members are being shouted down or are afraid to speak up.
 That means you should be respectful and civil at all times, and refrain from attacking others on the basis of who they are.
 We do not tolerate behavior that crosses the line into the following:

 * **Threats of violence** - You may not threaten violence towards others or use the site to organize, promote, or incite acts of real-world violence or terrorism.
-Think carefully about the words you use, the images you post, and even the software you write, and how they may be interpreted by others.
+Think carefully about the words you use, the images you post, and even the modules you contribute, and how they may be interpreted by others.
 Even if you mean something as a joke, it might not be received that way.
 If you think that someone else *might* interpret the content you post as a threat, or as promoting violence or terrorism, stop.
 Don't post it on GitHub.
 In extraordinary cases, we may report threats of violence to law enforcement if we think there may be a genuine risk of physical harm or a threat to public safety.

 * **Hate speech and discrimination** - While it is not forbidden to broach topics such as age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation, we do not tolerate speech that attacks a person or group of people on the basis of who they are.
 Just realize that when approached in an aggressive or insulting manner, these (and other) sensitive topics can make others feel unwelcome, or perhaps even unsafe.
 While there's always the potential for misunderstandings, we expect our community members to remain respectful and civil when discussing sensitive topics.